-Saved from Callback Hell — SitePoint
+Saved from Callback Hell - SitePoint

 Saved from Callback Hell

-This article was peer reviewed by Mallory van Achterberg, Dan Prince and Vildan Softic.
-Thanks to all of SitePoint’s peer reviewers for making SitePoint content the best it can be!

 Callback hell is real.
-Often developers see callbacks as pure evil, even to the point of avoiding them.
-JavaScriptʼs flexibility does not help at all with this.
-From the surface, it seems callbacks are the perfect foot gun, so it is best to replace them.
+Developers often see callbacks as pure evil, even to the point of avoiding them.
+JavaScriptʼs flexibility doesn’t help at all with this.
+But it’s not necessary to avoid callbacks.
+The good news is that there are simple steps to get saved from callback hell.

-The good news is there are simple steps to get saved from callback hell.
-I feel eliminating callbacks in your code is like amputating a good leg.
+Eliminating callbacks in your code is like amputating a good leg.
 A callback function is one of the pillars of JavaScript and one of its good parts.
-When you replace callbacks, you are often just swapping problems.
+When you replace callbacks, you’re often just swapping problems.

-A friend tells me callbacks are ugly warts and the reason to study better languages.
+Some say callbacks are ugly warts and are the reason to study better languages.
 Well, are callbacks that ugly?

 Letʼs dive into what sound programming has to offer with callbacks.
-My preference is to stick to SOLID principles and see where this takes us.
+Our preference is to stick to SOLID principles and see where this takes us.

 What Is Callback Hell?

-I know what you may be thinking, what the hell is a callback and why should I care?
+You may be wondering what a callback is and why you should care.
 In JavaScript, a callback is a function that acts as a delegate.
 The delegate executes at an arbitrary moment in the future.
 In JavaScript, the delegation happens when the receiving function calls the callback.
 The receiving function may do so at any arbitrary point in its execution.

 In short, a callback is a function passed in as an argument to another function.
-There is no immediate execution since the receiving function decides when to call it.
+There’s no immediate execution, since the receiving function decides when to call it.
 The following code sample illustrates:

 function receiver(fn) {